Wedding season is upon us!

 The Drifter Leather flats ($100+) – These beautiful shoes are custom made and will take a long while to get to you, but the styles they have are completely unmatched.
 Learn more about ordering from the Drifter here and here.

-Soft Star Ballerinas ($170) – The Ballerinas are a basic flat that can be customized to match your dress.
+Softstar Ballerinas ($170) – The Ballerinas are a basic flat that can be customized to match your dress.
+They have a regular and wide width option and are some of the best barefoot flats around.
 The biggest drawback (besides the cost) is that there is a canvas trim around the edge that doesn’t perfectly match the leather color.
 For me this makes them look more casual, but in some color options you can hardly see the trim.
-Keep in mind that these will be more foot shaped than the following flat options.

 The Storehouse Oakdale flats ($60)- The Storehouse Flats come in a lot of metallics and colors and conform to your foot shape after several wears (see my review here).
 This small shop will require planning ahead as they take preorders once a month and then fulfill those orders over a 6 week period.
 But for the price point and minimalist qualities are a great option.
 I recommend following them on Facebook and Insta to stay up to date.